 Strangely, our favourite part of the house was actually the outside.
-We enjoyed looking around the old brewery building, the bakery, the tack room and stables.
-We also thought that the gatehouse (pictured below) was particularly striking – almost like a minature version of the house itself.
+We enjoyed sitting in the gardens, looking around the old brewery building, the bakery, the tack room and stables.
+We also thought that the gatehouse (pictured below) was particularly striking – almost like a miniature version of the house itself.
 You can climb to the top of the gatehouse for a great view of the house.

 Part of the house is still lived in by the Fairfax-Lucy family, who have owned the house since it was built as the first great Elizabethan manor house in Warwickshire by Sir Thomas Lucy in 1551.
 Therefore, there are some areas of the house that are not open to the public, but we felt we’d seen plenty of the property on our visit.
 Even the traditional kitchens are open with cooks making period cakes!

 Charlecote Park is open from Friday to Tuesday from March to October and only at the weekends from November to December.
 The house is closed in January and February although the gardens are open every day, all year round.
-Adult admission for Charlecote Park house and gardens is £9.50 (2011 prices)
+Adult admission for Charlecote Park house and gardens is £15 (2025 prices) but it’s free for members of the National Trust.

 LOCATION & CONTACT